 This will vary by lender.
 In our comprehensive review of SBG Funding, we found that it accepts credit scores as low as 500.
 Many lenders may advertise their flexibility, but the tried-and-true rule is the better your credit score, the more likely you are to get approved for a loan.
 A credit score around 700 is usually considered good, with 800 and up being the best.

 Your best bet is to talk directly to the lender about your situation.
 There are no hard-and-fast rules for unsecured business loans; if you have a poor credit score, do your best to negotiate a deal with a bank or an online lender.

-It's often not difficult to get $50,000 or $100,000 business loans if you have good credit and a solid business plan.
+It’s often not difficult to get a $50,000 or $100,000 business loan if you have good credit and a solid business plan.
 There are hundreds of lenders throughout the U.S. that can provide unsecured small business loans.
-If you're interested in applying for an unsecured business loan for your startup or small business, here are two reputable companies you may want to consider:
+If you’re interested in applying for an unsecured business loan for your startup or small business, here are two reputable companies you may want to consider:

 Matt D’Angelo contributed to the writing and research in this article.